hei-synd-aml/lab-0-TutoPoetry/README.md

 poetry install
 ```

 Poetry will read the `pyproject.toml` file and install the required dependencies in a virtual environment.
+Additional configuration are possible (such as the location of the virtual environment).
+For more information, see the [Poetry documentation](https://python-poetry.org/docs/configuration/#virtualenvsin-project).

 **That's it!** You have successfully installed the project dependencies using Poetry.
 Of course, you should also run the project to ensure everything is working as expected.
 To add new dependencies to the project, you can use the `poetry add` command followed by the package name.